Speakers

 List of invited speakers and panel members.

-Chenghao Liu is a research scientist at Salesforce Research Asia.
+Chenghao Liu is a staff research scientist at Datadog AI.
 He received Ph.D. and B.S. from the School of Computer Science and Engineering at Zhejiang University in 2017 and 2011, respectively.
 His research interests span fundamental machine learning (e.g., deep learning, meta learning, online learning) and data mining applications (time series analysis, recommendation systems, web and social media analytics).
 He served as a program committee member at leading machine learning and data mining conferences such as AAAI, IJCAI, and ICDM.
 He actively works on Time Series Foundation Models (TSFMs), including MOIRAI, Time-FFM and MOIRAI-MoE.
 He has also contributed to the GIFT-Eval time series forecasting benchmark.

 Danielle Maddix Robinson is a senior applied scientist at AWS AI Labs.
 She received her Ph.D. in Computational and Mathematical Engineering from Stanford University in 2018 under the supervision of Professor Margot Gerritsen, where she worked on finite volume averaged-based methods for nonlinear porous media flow.
 She graduated from the University of California, Berkeley, with the highest honors in Applied Mathematics in 2012 and received a Master of Science from Stanford University in 2015.
 Her research is focused on deep learning models for probabilistic time series forecasting (Chronos, GluonTS) and physics-constrained machine learning models (PreDiff) as part of the DeepEarth team.